PostHog/posthog.com/contents/customers/researchgate.md

 “And that’s what led us to PostHog.”

-### Scalability, support and on-site trips to say hello
+### Scalability, support, and on-site trips to say hello

 The scale of ResearchGate’s community meant that the decision to switch wasn’t made lightly, or quickly.
 Paul spoke with multiple providers before making a decision, with many conversations ending due to pricing and scalability issues.